ihe-canada/htai2022-ROMA/README.md

 ### HTAi2022 VOI
 The script for performing Value of Information analysis on the results of the ToyMarkov model.
-You must have the HTAi2022ToyMarkov R Workspace saved on the working directory to successfully run this script, or run the ToyMarkov.R file first, followed by this file (ignoring the load() command on line 6.
+You must have the HTAi2022ToyMarkov R Workspace saved on the working directory to successfully run this script, or run the ToyMarkov.R file first, followed by this file (ignoring the load() command on line 6).
+We recommend you do not run the entire script at once since it will take quite some time to run (current clock = 1.4 hours).